Great Hopewell Road

-The Great Hopewell Road is thought to have connected two Hopewell culture (100 BCE-500 CE) earthwork monuments located in Newark and Chillicothe, a distance of 60 mi through the heart of Ohio, United States.
-The Newark complex was built 2,000 to 1800 years ago.
+The Great Hopewell Road is an hypothesized prehistoric walled road in the eastern United States, of which some remnants remain.
+Specifically, it is thought to have connected two Hopewell culture (100 BCE–500 CE) earthwork monuments located in Newark and Chillicothe, Ohio, a distance of 60 mi.
+The Newark complex was built 2,000 to 1,800 years ago and forms the northern terminus of the road.
+The southern terminus has not been definitively determined but is currently hypothesized to be one of the earthworks near Chillicothe, potentially the High Bank Works.
+There is precedent for such sacred roads at other complexes in North and South America.